Toaster-Eats/toaster-eats.github.io/index.md

 This section provides a short description of each main page of Toaster Eats and its capabilities.

 ### Landing Page
-The landing page gives users quick access to the rest of the site's pages with a side Nav Bar as well as presents an explanation of what the webapp is about along with the Logo.
+The landing page welcomes users to a a home page that encapsulates a mission-driven vision, addressing pertinent issues with junk food and cooking.
+From the captivating banner to the problem-solving narrative, key features, and sign-up button, users are invited to be part of the transformative journey.

 ![Landing Page](images/landing_page.png)